Hamster45105/ddgemail-token/README.md

 [![Current License](https://img.shields.io/github/license/Hamster45105/ddgemail-token?label=License&style=flat)](https://github.com/Hamster45105/ddgemail-token/blob/main/LICENSE)
 ![Deployment Status](https://img.shields.io/github/deployments/Hamster45105/ddgemail-token/Production?logo=vercel&label=Deployment)

-This is a web application that generates a duck.com email-token for a given Hamster45105 and OTP.
+This is a web application that will retrieve your duck.com email API key.
 It's built with HTML, CSS, and JavaScript, and deployed with Vercel.

-Your API token is needed for Bitwarden etc...
+Your API token is needed for Bitwarden, [Send From Duck](https://hamster45105.github.io/DuckAddressSend/) etc...

 ## Usage

 1. Enter your username and click "Next".
 2. Enter the OTP and click "Get Token".
-3. Your token will be displayed on the screen.
+3. Your API key will be displayed on the screen.

 Note: Don't spam getting a token for the same user because the DuckDuckGo service will block you and you won't be able to make any more requests for a while